 The work of stadium ushers and vendors varies with the place, the event, and the audience, but their duties while working sports events are similar.
 The main job of the usher is to seat patrons.
-Other duties for the usher might include finding empty available seats for patrons, locating lost items, helping children find their parents, paging people, checking and recording thermometer readings, answering questions, giving directions, attempting to control unruly or ill-behaved people, and settling arguments about seat assignments.
+Other duties for the usher might include finding empty available seats for patrons, locating lost items, helping children find their parents, paging people, answering questions, giving directions, attempting to control unruly or ill-behaved people, and settling arguments about seat assignments.
 In the event that spectators grow unreasonably unruly or out-of-control, it is the responsibility of ushers to notify security of the disturbance.
 Ushers watch exits and show patrons to restrooms, drinking fountains, and telephones.
 They keep aisles clear of objects that might cause patrons to slip or fall.

 Similarly, a vendor sells food and other items at a variety of sports events, although the amounts and items sold might vary depending on the event.
 For example, a vendor selling beer would probably sell more beers during a hockey or football game than during a figure-skating competition; in many cases, they might not even sell beer at such competitions.
 The vendor may be either an independent seller, licensed by the local government to sell his or her wares, or a vendor working as a freelance operator under license by the owner of the site.
 For example, the manager of the sports facility allows freelance operators to sell hot dogs, sodas, ice cream and all the other foods and services enjoyed during a ball game.
 Or, a vendor might be employed by the franchise licensed to sell T-shirts, caps, and other sports paraphernalia at sports events.